RedHatOfficial/ose-pivproxy/README.md

       - X-Remote-User
 ```

-Once this is added, restart the master. _If there is more than one master then each master must be editied and restarted._
+Once this is added, restart the master. _If there is more than one master then each master must be edited and restarted._

 ## Customizing the HTTPD Configuration
 The [default httpd configuration](/pivproxy.conf) is set up to provide what can be seen as the _minimum_ viable configuration.
 In order to implement your own configuration the easiest way is to add a `pivproxy.conf` to do the ConfigMap `ose-pivproxy`.
 To do this you can either start with the `[default configuration](/pivproxy.conf)` or you can pull the configuration from the running container with `oc rsh <pod> cat /apache/default-pivproxy.conf > pivproxy.conf`.

 Once the configuration is saved locally you can edit it.
 After the file has been edited the it can be added to the ConfigMap.
 ```bash